Compare Laser Eye Surgery Costs

 Typically, the big national chains (e.g Optical Express, Optegra, Optimax, Ultralase) offer the following:

-• Transparent but tiered price lists for LASIK, LASEK and SMILE, usually starting around £1,400–£1,600 per eye for standard treatments and rising for premium technology.
+• Transparent, tiered price lists for LASIK, LASEK, and SMILE, usually starting at £1,400–£1,600 per eye for standard treatments and rising for premium technology.

 • All-inclusive packages that bundle consultation, surgery, a set number of aftercare visits and, in some cases, enhancements within a fixed time frame.

-• Prominent finance offers such as 0% over 10–12 months with a deposit, or longer-term plans with interest.
+• Prominent finance offers include 0% for 10–12 months with a deposit, or longer-term plans with interest.

 • “From £X per eye” marketing, where only simpler prescriptions qualify for the very lowest price.
 However, they cannot mislead in their marketing offers and must adhere to the General Medical Council’s guidance for all doctors who offer cosmetic interventions.